Fergie (singer): 2002–2005: Breakthrough with the Black Eyed Peas

 Their next album, Monkey Business, was released on June 7, 2005; it debuted at number two on the US Billboard 200 albums chart.
 The album sold over 295,000 copies in its first week; it was later certified triple platinum by the Recording Industry Association of America (RIAA).
 Their next and last commercially released single from the album was "Pump It", which borrows much of its sound from "Misirlou", specifically Dick Dale's version; it peaked at number 8 in Australia and 18 in America.
 The album's first single, "Don't Phunk with My Heart", was a hit in the United States, reaching number three on the U.S. Hot 100 and earned them another Grammy for Best Rap Performance by a Duo or Group.
 "Don't Lie", the second single from the album, saw success on the U.S. Hot 100, reaching No. 14, although becoming somewhat more successful in the UK and Australia, reaching a peak of No.6 in both countries.
-"My Humps", another song from the album, immediately achieved commercial success in the U.S. and fairly substantial radio play despite the sexually suggestive lyrics, reaching number three on the U.S. Hot 100 and number one in Australia, making it their fourth Australian number one single.
+"My Humps", another song from the album, immediately achieved commercial success in the US and fairly substantial radio play despite the sexually suggestive lyrics, reaching number three on the U.S. Hot 100 and number one in Australia, making it their fourth Australian number one single.
 However, many mocked the song for its lyrics.
 John Bush, writing for AllMusic, described it as "one of the most embarrassing rap performances of the new millennium".
-Later in 2005, the Black Eyed Peas toured with Gwen Stefani, as supporting act.
+Later in 2005, the Black Eyed Peas toured with Gwen Stefani as a supporting act.
 In December 2005, they embarked on the "European Tour".
 In March 2006, the Black Eyed Peas toured again, as the featured headliner for the Honda Civic Tour.